A step-by-step DIY tutorial on how to install window jamb extensions, the perfect details to easily update your home.

-You can have a little gap between the window and the board, you will fill this in with caulk.
+You can have a little gap between the window and the board; you will fill this in with caulk later.

-The next couple of steps there are no pictures because we needed both of us to complete the steps.
-But I will explain what we did but it is the same process as the window sill step (last step).
+I will explain what we did but it is the same process as the window sill step (last step above).

-First, we added the board that would be placed at the top of the window jamb then moved to the sides.
-And again make sure you test your boards first to make sure they will fit.
+First, we added the board that would be placed at the top of the window jamb, then moved to the sides.
+Again, make sure you test your boards first to make sure they will fit.

-Before installing the window jambs and after, I did apply window foam to the gaps to insulate around the windows.
+Before and after installing the window jambs, I applied window foam to the gaps to insulate around the windows.

-Problem 2: We got the width cut at the hardware store and some were not at the right width, so we have some bigger gaps but the caulk will fix that.
-We were really wishing we owned a table saw instead of having to find someone with one, we really like this table saw.
+Problem 2: We had the width cut at the hardware store but some were not at the right width, so we have some bigger gaps.
+The good thing is the caulk will fix that.
+We wished we owned a table saw instead of having to find someone with one.

 Anyone thinking about giving their windows a makeover?
 Have you thought about the window jamb extension?